 Christian misrepresentation of ancient African spiritual concepts is the cause of much confusion in the western world.
 Not understanding the basic principles is the cause of much confusion in the conscious community.
-It will be easy to see that Lucifer; Imhotep; and Jesus are all representations of one basic principle but have different names based on the stage of manifestation.
-They are all part of the Kemetic/Egyptian concept of the migration of the soul from spirit into matter, then life and death.
+It will be easy to see that Lucifer; Imhotep; and Jesus are all representations of one basic principle but have different names based on the stage or level being expressed within the highly sophisticated yet elegant Kemetic framework.
+Lucifer, Imhotep, and Jesus are all part of the Kemetic/Egyptian concept of the migration of the soul from spirit into matter, then life and death.

 Basic Kemetic Symbolic Framework